 I have come to see it differently.
 Somehow or other, we have overcome most of the challenges that we faced forty years ago.
 Most of the challenges we have not overcome, we have surely made progress in addressing.
 By almost every measure of physical comfort, we are better off now than we were then.
 I am sure we will meet today’s challenges equally well.
 But along the way we are going to have to allow for failure…failure of ideas and failure of companies.
 Failure is the rule, not the exception, for companies and ideas.
 But out of these failures comes progress for us all.
 Bear Stearns is dead, long (whatever “long” is) live private equity firms!

+Failure is still the name of the game.
 A 2018 analysis found a range of 20 to 30 annual changes to the S&P index.
-Some are due to changes in market cap, but most are the result of acquisitions and mergers.
+Some are due to changes in performance and market cap, but most are the result of acquisitions and mergers.
 A few result from bankruptcies.

 THE SOURCES OF STRATEGYSTREET.COM: For over 30 years we observed the evolution of more than 100 industries, many hostile.
 We put their facts into frameworks applicable to all industries and found patterns.
 Strategystreet.com describes the inductive results of these thousands of observations and their patterns.